Meet the 2025 Winner: William Bain, MD

 Description

-This award recognizes junior faculty (see below) with exemplary achievements in a scientific area of the AII Assembly who demonstrates clear promise for a future of sustained productivity.
-There is a single award given out per year in which the awardee will receive a framed certificate and make a 5-minute presentation of their work at the Assembly Membership Meeting.
+This award recognizes an early-career faculty member with exemplary achievements in a scientific area of interest to the AII Assembly who demonstrates clear promise for a future of sustained productivity.
+A single awardee is selected per year.
+The awardee will receive a framed certificate, and their work will be briefly highlighted at the Assembly Membership Meeting.
 There is no monetary award for this recognition.

 Qualifications